Emmett Till: Plans to visit relatives in Mississippi

 In 1955, Mamie Till-Bradley's uncle, 64-year-old Mose Wright, visited her and Emmett in Chicago during the summer and told him stories about living in the Mississippi Delta.
 Emmett wanted to see for himself.
 Wright planned to accompany Till with a cousin, Wheeler Parker; another cousin, Curtis Jones, would join them soon after.
 Wright was a sharecropper and part-time minister who was often called "Preacher".
 He lived in Money, Mississippi, a small town in the Delta that consisted of three stores, a school, a post office, a cotton gin, and a few hundred residents, 8 mi north of Greenwood.
 Before Till departed for the Delta, his mother cautioned him that Chicago and Mississippi were two different worlds, and he should know how to behave in front of white people in the South.
 Till assured her that he understood.

 Statistics on lynchings began to be collected in 1882.
-Since that time, more than 500 African Americans have been killed by extrajudicial violence in Mississippi alone, and more than 3,000 across the South.
+Since that time, more than 500 African Americans have been killed by extrajudicial violence in Mississippi alone, with more than 3,000 across the South.
 Most of the incidents took place between 1876 and 1930; though far less common by the mid-1950s, these racially motivated murders still occurred.
 Throughout the South, interracial relationships were prohibited as a means to maintain white supremacy.
 Even the suggestion of sexual contact between black men and white women could carry severe penalties for black men.
 A resurgence of the enforcement of such Jim Crow laws was evident following World War II, when African-American veterans started pressing for equal rights in the South.

-Racial tensions increased after the United States Supreme Court's 1954 decision in Brown v.
+Racial tensions increased after the Supreme Court's 1954 decision in Brown v.
 Board of Education to end segregation in public education, which it ruled unconstitutional.
 Many segregationists believed the ruling would lead to interracial dating and marriage.
-Whites strongly resisted the court's ruling; one Virginia county closed all its public schools to prevent integration.
-Other jurisdictions simply ignored the ruling.
+Whites strongly resisted the court's ruling; one Virginia county closed all its public schools to prevent integration, while other jurisdictions simply ignored the ruling.
 In other ways, whites used stronger measures to keep blacks politically disenfranchised, which they had been since the turn of the century.
 Segregation in the South was used to constrain blacks forcefully from any semblance of social equality.

 A week before Till arrived in Mississippi, a black activist named Lamar Smith was shot and killed in front of the county courthouse in Brookhaven for political organizing.
 Three white suspects were arrested, but they were soon released.